Healthy Homes Assessment Brown Owl

 Draught Stopping Brown Owl

-If a draught is noticed from gaps that are not adequate or holes or holes, it needs to be sealed.
+If a draught could be felt through gaps that are too large or holes that it needs to be closed.

-What are unreasonable gaps or holes?
+What are the most unreasonable gaps or holes?

-See the full details to the Healthy Homes draught stopping requirements.
+See the full details of the Healthy Homes draught stopping requirements.

 draught stopping building inspections